herbsleb-group/hackathon-planning-kit/_pages/workshops.md

   text-align: left;
 }
 </style>
-<p>We organized the following workshops to bring together researchers, experienced event organizers, and practitioners to share and discuss their practical experiences.</p>
+<p>We helped to organize two workshops affiliated with two related research conferences in order to help grow a research and practice community around scientific hackathons.</p>
 <div>
 <h3><a href="http://hackathon-workshop-2018.com/">The 2nd Workshop on Hacking and Making at Time-Bounded Events Current Trends and Next Steps in Research and Event Design</a></h3>
 <i>Collocated with</i> ACM CHI 2018, Montreal, Canada